pyta-uoft/website/index.md

 ### C0103 Invalid Name {#C0103}

 This error occurs when an invalid name is used as a variable name.
-This type of error is a sign that the variable names should be modified to be of the form: a lowercase letter followed by a lowercase letter or digit.
+All variable names should be of the form: a lowercase letter followed by a lowercase letter or digit.
 The minimum number of characters should be 2 and the maximum should be 30.

 ```python
 def is_equal(obj):